Netcentric/aem-content-package-namespace-validators/README.md

 `netcentric-osgiconfig-namespace` | `restrictFactoryConfigurationsToAllowedPidPatterns` | Boolean flag, `false` by default.
 If set to `true` each factory configuration PID given via the [OSGi Installer][osgi-installer-configurations] must also matching at least one of the given patterns from `allowedPidPatterns`.
 `netcentric-resourcetype-namespace` | `allowedTypePatterns` | Comma-separated list of regular expression patterns.
 Each `sling:resourceType` property of arbitrary JCR nodes must match at least one of the given patterns.
 `netcentric-resourcetype-namespace` | `allowedSuperTypePatterns` | Comma-separated list of regular expression patterns.
 Each `sling:resourceSuperType` property of arbitrary JCR nodes must match at least one of the given patterns.
 `netcentric-clientlibrary-namespace` | `allowedCategoryPatterns` | Comma-separated list of regular expression patterns.
-Each [client library's category][aem-clientlibrary] must match at least one of the given patterns.
+Each [client library's `categories` value][aem-clientlibrary] must match at least one of the given patterns.

 *Due to the use of comma-separated strings it is not possible to use a comma within the regular expressions.
 However, as those are matched against names/paths (which don't allow a comma anyhow) using the comma inside the regular expressions shouldn't be necessary anyhow.*